 - Lighting: Prelit with 50 white LEDs

-Get the National Tree Company Hickory cedar artificial Christmas tree starting at $73 at Amazon, The Home Depot, Bed Bath & Beyond, or Walmart.
+Get the National Tree Company Hickory cedar artificial Christmas tree starting at $73 at Amazon or The Home Depot.

 We were a bit concerned upon receiving this tree, as the shipping box had a decent- size hole in it.
 Fortunately, our concerns were allayed as we began assembling this sizable faux fir.
 Each of the four sections and the branches were in fine shape, and it took us about 2 hours to assemble and fluff the tree.